 My Ph.D. research in Aerospace Engineering at WVU was focused on space robotics localization applications using terramechanics relations with inertial sensors.
 Through my Ph.D. studies, I worked on improving localization for Lunar and Martian rovers by performing field tests on planetary analog environments.
-I also developed software packages for planetary rover localization through ROS/Gazebo.
 I'm a past recipient of the Fulbright Scholarship, WVU Statler Fellowship, Phi Kappa Phi Graduate Research Grant, and Caltech's NASA Jet Propulsion Laboratory JVSRP Fellowship.

 I received my M.Sc. degree in Aeronautics and Astronautics Engineering from Istanbul Technical University (ITU), where I studied the orbital mission analyses of CubeSats.
 I was a graduate researcher at the Space Systems Design and Test Laboratory (SSDTL) at ITU.
 My work at SSDTL was related to trajectory optimization and orbital dynamics simulations.